TomJGooding/textual-dino/README.md

 # textual-dino

-Dinosaur game built with Textual
+Dinosaur game in the terminal built with [Textual](https://github.com/textualize/textual/)